ouazzmoh/python-ML-projects/README.md

 ### Introductory Research Project: Optimization of Immunization

-This involves modeling the population as a scale-free network, simulating the propagation of the population in the network, and using different vaccination techniques to determine the threshold for percolation.
+This involves modeling the population as a scale-free network, simulating the propagation of an epidemic in the network, and using different vaccination techniques to determine the threshold for percolation.

 ### Approximate PI